Therapy Approach

 You are welcome to get in contact for information about current fees.

 Referrals are not required to attend psychology appointments.
-However, if you wish to access a Medicare rebate, you can speak with your GP in relation to obtaining a Mental Health Care Plan (under which you can claim a rebate for up to 10 psychology sessions per calendar year).
+However, if you would like to access a Medicare rebate you can speak with your GP to see if you may be eligible for a Mental Health Care Plan (under which you can claim a rebate for up to 10 psychology sessions per calendar year).

 Private health funds may also offer rebates for psychology services, depending on your individual level of cover.